Have you ever gone through a backpacking packing list and wondered why on earth you’d need a kettle, hairdryer and your own extension cable?

 I know, it’s not really a clothing item but you do wear it and you’ll need one to store all your clothes.

 For most, a travel backpack larger than 55-litres is too much.
-And many can get away with an even smaller bag.
+And many can get away with a 40-litre bag, no problem.
 There are obviously some exceptions.
 If you’re going somewhere cold or taking a lot of extreme sport/expedition gear, you’ll need more space — but that’s not most backpackers!

 A more expensive, premium quality option is The Backpacker from Salkan.
 This larger 55-litre pack includes a detachable 20-litre day pack and is one of the most beautiful packs we’ve ever tested.
 However, it does come at a much higher price point.